PWNAGERobotics/ScoutingPASS/README.md

 ScoutingPASS now supports Pit Scouting

-To access the pit scouting page, add '/pit.html' to the end of your URL.  (i.e. http://pwnagerobotics.github.io/ScoutingPASS/pit.html)
+To access the pit scouting page, add '/pit.html' to the end of your URL.  (i.e., http://pwnagerobotics.github.io/ScoutingPASS/pit.html)

 It works almost exactly like the main scouting pages, except there is only one page of input.
 Once your scouters have filled out the information, swipe left to display the QR code.
 That QR code can be scanned to push the data to Excel.

 The default configuration file is 2026/rebuilt_pit_config.js.
 You can modify that configuration to meet your needs.

 We realize that you may not want to lug your computer around the pits to scan each QR code.
 Our recommendation is to have your scouters take screenshots of the QR codes.
-Then when they are back to the scouting computer, just go through the photos to scan each QR code.
+Then, when they are back to the scouting computer, just go through the photos to scan each QR code.

 <p align="right">(<a href="#top">back to top</a>)</p>
 <div id="how-we-scout"></div>